meta00/vital_sqi/README.md

-# ECG and PPG SQI analyses test
+# ECG and PPG SQI analyses